Algebraic and geometric properties of homeomorphism groups of ordinals: Introduction

 \begin{Cor} Let \( \alpha \) be an ordinal, and let \( d \in \bn \).
 The following are equivalent: \begin{enumerate}[(i)]

 \item \( \HH_{\alpha,d} \) is strongly distorted. \item \( \HH_{\alpha,d} \) is strongly bounded. \item \( \HH_{\alpha,d} \) is coarsely bounded. \item \( d = 1 \).

 \end{enumerate} \end{Cor}

-Recently, Branman--Domat--Hoganson--Lyman \cite[Theorem~A]{BranmanGraphical} showed that for a countable ordinal \( \alpha \), the group \( \Homeo(\omega^\alpha\cdot d +1) \) is coarsely bounded if and only if \( d = 1 \). \Cref{cor:d=1} is a strengthening of this statement under the additional hypothesis that \( \alpha \) is a successor ordinal.
-We do not know if \( \Homeo(\omega^\lambda) \) is strongly bounded when \( \lambda \) is a countable limit ordinal; however, we do know that it is coaresly bounded \cite{MannLarge-scale}.
+Recently, Branman--Domat--Hoganson--Lyman \cite[Theorem~A]{BranmanGraphical} showed that the homeomorphism group of a countable successor ordinal is coarsely bounded if and only if its coefficient is one. \Cref{cor:d=1} is a strengthening of this statement under the additional hypothesis that the limit capacity is a successor ordinal, and it also broadens the statement beyond the countable ordinals.
+In the case of a countable coefficient one successor ordinal whose limit capacity is a limit ordinal, we do not know if its homeomorphism group is strongly bounded, despite knowing that it is coarsely bounded.

-Before moving on, we stress that Corollary~\ref{cor:d=1} considers \( \HH_{\alpha,d} \) equipped with the compact-open topology.
+Before moving on, we stress that \Cref{cor:d=1} considers \( \HH_{\alpha,d} \) equipped with the compact-open topology.
 Given any ordinal \( \alpha \), Gheysens \cite{GheysensDynamics,GheysensHomeomorphism} has proven that \( \Homeo(\alpha) \), equipped with the topology of pointwise convergence, is a Roelcke precompact topological group, implying that it is coarsely bounded.